Universität Wien

 Essay Paper (50%)

-You are expected to write a final essay of around 3000-3500 words about a topic of your choice that has a relation to the Korean diaspora.
-The goal is to highlight a political or social issue that has significance to North and/or South Korea.
+You are expected to write a final essay of around 3000-3500 words about a topic of your choice.
+The goal is to highlight a political, social or economic issue that has significance to North and/or South Korea.
 You can let yourself be guided by the syllabus readings.
 The submission deadline is set for January 31, 2025.

 Plagiatsnotiz: